-In 2018, Boston Scientific began a discussion with Continuant about support for Boston Scientific’s Avaya systems at its international sites.
+In 2018, Boston Scientific began a discussion with Continuant about support for its Avaya systems at all international sites.
 After two years of consistent support, Boston Scientific moved to include both its international and domestic sites as part of the contract.

-Continuant's support for Avaya includes access to Tier III engineers and a world-wide parts guarantee.
+Continuant's support for Avaya includes access to Tier III engineers and a worldwide parts guarantee.
 It also opens the door for a possible migration to a cloud-based solution like Microsoft Teams under the same contract.
-For Boston Scientific this means that whenever it chooses to transition to the cloud, Continuant can be its one-stop-shop.
-As Boston Scientific’s partner, Continuant can lend its services in designing a roadmap, deploying the solution, and maintaining it.

 And that's just what Boston Scientific did.
 In 2021, the company began leaving its now over 20-year-old Avaya system behind and migrating to Teams.
 Boston Scientific initially wanted to do this with its own IT team, but as it realized how many innovative solutions it would need, it chose to let Continuant handle the migration instead.

 In the US and UK, Boston Scientific had little trouble migrating users.
 In other countries, however, deployments became a bit more complicated.
 Continuant provided a Direct Routing as a service solution that met the unique needs of each location, and navigated Boston Scientific through its tangled web of carriers, SIP networks, and PSTN requirements.

 Boston Scientific is dedicated to transforming lives through innovative medical solutions that improve the health of patients around the world and—with their global reach—it would come as no surprise that this company relies on a very extensive communication network.